• Skip to primary navigation

 Just click on any particular category — they range from news & politics to style & beauty.

 You can also click on either Browse the Category buttons to view all of the available magazines in alphabetical order.
 There’s also a featured tab that recommends some of Apple’s own picks.
+In the left sidebar, there are a few sub-sections that show off your news sources, suggestions, and more.
+However, when it comes to interacting with individual posts, Apple has made everything extremely simple.

-Reading a magazine
+Reading a Magazine

 To start, all you need to do is click on a magazine to start reading it.
 Some magazines will feature exclusive Apple News formatting, while others will be simple PDF documents.